-- All credits/units from other schools proposed for transfer must be verified and evaluated for credit to be established. - Credit for comparable coursework required in the program of study must have been completed at an accredited institutions recognized by the United States Department of Education within 10 years of admission to AUHS. - Credit for coursework identified by such institutions as remedial, or in other ways as being nontransferable will not be accepted toward the satisfaction of baccalaureate degree within limitations of transfer credit requirements and a maximum number of transfer units. - 4.
-Upper-division credit (300 and 400 series courses) is not allowed for courses taken in a community college.
-Course credits are not transferrable for courses taken at an occupational school or ones taken at a community college or at a vocational school. - 5.
-MSCR co-requisite courses that have satisfied the requirements describe in that section can be transferred from both community colleges and universities. - Coursework, to be considered transferrable, must have been achieved at a minimum GPA required by the program of study.

-A maximum of 48 semester (72 quarter) units/credits is allowed to be transferred to undergraduate programs, and a maximum of 6 semester (9 quarter) credits for the graduate program.
+- All credits/units from other schools proposed for transfer must be verified and evaluated for credit to be established. - Credit for comparable coursework required in the program of study must have been completed at an accredited institutions recognized by the United States Department of Education within 10 years of admission to AUHS. - Credit for coursework identified by such institutions as remedial, or in other ways as being nontransferable will not be accepted toward the satisfaction of baccalaureate degree within limitations of transfer credit requirements and a maximum number of transfer units. - Upper-division credit (300 and 400 series courses) is not allowed for courses taken in a community college, occupational or vocational schools. - Coursework, to be considered transferrable, must have been achieved with a minimum GPA required by the program of study. - Credit is awarded for college-course work completed at appropriately accredited institutions. - A maximum of 48 semester (72 quarter) units/credits is allowed to be transferred to undergraduate programs, and a maximum of 6 semester (9 quarter) credits for the graduate program.

-List of Co-requisite courses that allow transfer credit into Graduate Study:
+List of Co-requisite courses may be transferred into Graduate Study:

 AUHS General Education Course Number /Title Quarter Credit Units

 CR 100 Medical Terminology 1.5

 CR 500 Human Anatomy & Physiology 3.5

-CR 688 Communication Skills Development 3
+Г CR 688 Communication Skills Development 3